Mort Bay Community Garden is 100% volunteer-run and new members are always welcome!

 Members have lots of ways to get involved, from getting hands dirty at our regular working bees and helping out with day-to-day care of the garden to the planning and organisation of our activities at our general meetings.

-Our general meetings are used to discuss a whole range of matters ranging from garden maintenance to the purchase of new equipment and, perhaps most importantly, what veggies to grow!
+Currently, members meet in the garden on the 4th weekend of the month (alternating Saturday/Sundays) for gardening demos and to discuss a whole range of matters from garden maintenance to the purchase of new equipment and, perhaps most importantly, what veggies to grow!
 All members are welcome and encouraged to attend.
 By attending you can have your say and help make decisions about the running of the garden.

 Frequently asked questions:

 I am not a member – can I take veggies from the garden?

 We respectfully request that non-members do not harvest produce from Mort Bay Community Garden.
 If you would like to benefit from the work of our members, please join up.
 This way, you get all the benefits of being involved in a community garden and, as our modest membership fees are our only ongoing income, you are also helping us keep Mort Bay Community Garden running: it’s a win-win!

 I am a member – can I take veggies from the garden?